Brodtkorb: Estate owners

 Their son Johan Christian Hvid Brodtkorb (1766–1845) took over the Tjøtta estate.
-Through his marriage to Maren Winther, who was the daughter of estate owner Niels Winther and Anne Bech at Vevelstad, Brodtkorb extended the property with more land.
+Through his marriage to Maren Winther, who was the daughter of estate owner Niels Winther and Anne Bech in Vevelstad, Brodtkorb extended the property with more land.
 Thereafter followed their son, Niels Gerbrand Winther Brodtkorb (1792–1865) married to Marie Berg, who was the daughter of Johan Ernst Berg, County Governor of Nordland.
 Their son was Johan Christian Brodtkorb, who became the last estate owner at Tjøtta.

 Bankruptcy

 When the last proprietarian, Johan Brodtkorb the younger, died on 3 July 1918, the estate was bankrupt.
 One sought to let Brodtkorb relatives buy the estate, and in accordance with a property deed of 1867, they had pre-emption to Tjøtta Farm.
 This attempt did not succeed.
 The final auction was held in 1929, when the government, represented by the Ministry of Agriculture, bought the farm for 83,000 crowns (90,000 crowns including various fees).

 The manor's interior, however, had been sold one year earlier in an auction lasting for seven days.
 The manor was then basically emptied for old and valuable objects, thereafter transported to other parts of the country.
 Among the most precious items were a cabinet from 1627 belonging to Overlord of Helgeland Peter Jacobsen Falch and Anna Jonsdotter of Tjøtta Farm (Tjøtta gard), a collection of over 700 books, whereof many were old and written by hand, and a heraldic artwork displaying the Brodtkorb coat of arms.
 Also silver, china, and renaissance furniture were sold for relatively low prices.